awsdocs/amazon-migrationhub-user-guide/doc_source/limits.md

 This section describes limitations when working with AWS Migration Hub\.

-## AWS Migration Hub Limits that Can Be Increased<a name="soft-limits"></a>
+## AWS Migration Hub Import Limits<a name="import-limits"></a>

-Following are the limits for AWS Migration Hub that can be increased by contacting AWS Support\.
+Following are the limits for AWS Migration Hub import\.
++ 10 MB maximum size for each import file\.
 + 25,000 imported records per account\.
+You can request an increase to this limit\.
 + 5,000 imported servers per account\.
+You can request an increase to this limit\.
 + 25,000 deletions of import records per 24 hour period, starting every day at 00:00 UTC\.
+You can request an increase to this limit\.
 + 400 servers per application\.
+You can request an increase to this limit\.

+## Requesting Limit Increases<a name="migration-hub-limit-increases.title"></a>

-You can take the following steps to request an increase for these limits\.
+You can take the following steps to request an increase for some limits\.
 These increases are not granted immediately, so it may take a couple of days for your increase to become effective\.

 **To request a limit increase**